alikureishy/ROBO-followme-project/README.md

 #### Output Layer

-In the case of the network in question, the output of the image would be a 160x160x3 tensor retrieved through a softmax activation layer.
+In the case of the network in question, the output of the image is a 160x160x3 tensor retrieved through a _convolution layer_ followed by a softmax activation.
 It so happens that the 3 classes above could be trivially paired with the 3 RGB channels, which is why the 3 types of scenes (hero close, hero far, and no hero) were given exact equivalence to the RGB color channels -- i.e, RGB channel values of [0,0,255], [0,255,0] or [255,0,0].
 Had there been more classes of objects to be detected (say 'n'), a separate conversion step (for example, classes 1 and 3 with RGB channel mappings of [0,128, 255] and [15, 180, 150] respectvively) would have been needed at the output layer, to convert the 'n' softmax activations (across n-classes) into an appropriate distribution over the 3 RGB channels so as to produce a discernable segmentation output.

 ### Network Depth